 The most common way to collect DNA samples is to use wolf faeces, while samples can also be taken from wolf urine in the snow or from a bite mark on a caught animal.
 Tissue samples can be collected from wolves that are found dead or killed through an exemption.

 In Finland, wolf DNA samples have been collected in the wild since 2013.
-When the LIFE BOREALWOLF project started, comprehensive DNA samples had only been collected from one quarter of Finnish wolf territories.
+When the LIFE BOREALWOLF project started, comprehensive DNA samples had only been collected from part of Finnish wolf territories.
 During the project, the collection of samples will expand to all wolf pack territories.

 Together with wolf observations made by contact people for large carnivores and fieldwork carried out by researchers, DNA samples help to make estimates of wolf packs.
 A specific goal of the LIFE BOREALWOLF project is to study which wolf pairs reproduce and where the wolf population is expected to grow.